What are checkpoints?

 - Always verify the scope of changes before rolling back

-- Consider the impact on connected databases and external integrations
+- Consider the impact on your database and external integrations

 - Communicate rollbacks to collaborators to maintain team awareness